Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 Go ahead and write a program that does that.

 Such a type or method could easily be a utility type/method.
 Some might even call it a helper.
 An extension is another name for a higher communicated candidate.
-There is nothing wrong with any of them, but personally I sometimes forget to think whether such a type is too easy to implement in terms of missing out on cohesion and better encapsulation.
+There is nothing wrong with any of them, but personally I sometimes forget to think whether such a type is too easy to implement in terms of missing out on responsibility and better encapsulation.

 So I can have a difficult time with these sort of types since they tend to grow in the number of files, the number of methods, and the number of things that are just considered an extension, helper or utility.